 Alpine Ascents is deeply committed to maintaining ecosystems at home and around the world.
 With each expedition, trek and course, we not only attempt to leave the environment as we found it, but strive to assist the local population in protecting the land and people indigenous to that region.
 Alpine Ascents reaches for the highest ethical business practices at home and abroad.
 Each staff member is dedicated to environmentally sound alpine ascents.

-At Alpine Ascents environmental stewardship remains one of our core values and we take Leave No Trace ethics and practices very seriously.
+Environmental stewardship remains one of our core values, and we take Leave No Trace ethics and practices seriously.
 The mountains are our home and we are unwilling to sacrifice their preservation for human objectives.
-On every one of our courses and climbs we teach and follow the environmentally appropriate Leave No Trace principals and practices.
+On every one of our courses and climbs, we teach and follow the environmentally appropriate Leave No Trace principles and practices.

+Our commitment to environmental stewardship can be seen on our programs around the world.
 Over the years, with the assistance of our Sherpa teams, we have stepped up efforts to clean Mt.
 Everest.
 Our Wag Bag® program made a pioneering step in human waste management for the National Park System and Forest Service in the North Cascades.
-On Aconcagua, we pioneered a waste removal system on our climbs, utilizing the WAG Bag® system.
-And we continue our on-going maintenance and minimal impact plans wherever we guide.
-We believe that given the proper information most people will do all they can to help protect and maintain the environment.
-Alpine Ascents is committed to developing safe, self-reliant and environmentally conscious mountaineers.
+On Aconcagua and Mount Vinson, we pioneered a waste removal system on our climbs, utilizing the WAG Bag® system.
+And we continue our maintenance and minimal impact plans wherever we guide.
+We believe that given the proper information, most people will do all they can to help protect and maintain the environment.

-We regularly organize private climbsfor individuals, corporate groups, families and friends.
-We encourage you to book these climbs early as we are often able to cater these climbs to group-specific desires.
-Please contact our office to further discuss the benefits of private courses.
+We regularly organize private climbs for individuals, corporate groups, families and friends.
+We encourage you to book these climbs early, to help us be better able to fit these climbs to group-specific desires.
+Contact us to further discuss the benefits of private courses.

 Alpine Ascents International is an Equal Opportunity recreation provider under the Special Use Permit from the Mt.
 Baker-Snoqualmie National Forest, Okanogan National Forest, Wenatchee National Forest, Gifford Pinchot National Forest, Goat Rocks Wilderness and the North Cascades National Park.Return to Top of Page